FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

 10 Sour Sop

-Over the years, this pointy fruit has garnered a lot of local praise due to its purported cancer fighting benefits.
+Over the years, this pointy fruit has garnered a lot of local praise due to its purported cancer-fighting benefits.
 You will often find it sold by street vendors, especially during a traffic jam.
-It is green on the outside, but white and creamy on the inside.
+It is green on the outside but white and creamy on the inside.

 The interior is also dotted with black seeds that resemble large watermelon seeds.
 You can eat it as it is but most people use it to make juice or milkshakes.
-Be careful not to eat the black seeds as they contain a toxin which can accumulate in the body.
+Be careful not to eat the black seeds as they contain a toxin that can accumulate in the body.